mattmoore/pyramid/README.md

 Rendering takes place on the client side via OpenGL.
 Clients with appropriate permissions will be able to update the data stream live.

 Eventually, a WebGL renderer that can be embedded in web pages would be nice to have.

+## Build Instructions:

+1. Install SDL2/Net and SDL2/Image on your platform of choice.
+1. Run "make clean" to ensure clean build.
+1. Run "make server" to build server.
+1. Run "make client" to build client.